Servings: 24 serving(s)

-This recipe for hermits was wedged into the overstuffed cookie section of that big memory box.
+This recipe for chewy hermit bars was wedged into the overstuffed cookie section of that big memory box.

 Back in my university days I was on a mission to gather my own collection of favourites so on visits home I’d copy pages and pages of recipes onto recipe cards and store them in a little recipe box.

 That’s what led to this delightful little message…